Serenity Lane Philosophy

 ABOUT SERENITY LANE - EUGENE

 The Eugene location of Serenity Lane is one of the nonprofit organization’s nine outpatient substance abuse treatment centers in Oregon and Washington.
 An intensive outpatient program built on 12-step concepts, with an emphasis on family involvement, is offered as well as DUII services.
-Serenity Lane, founded in 1973, also operates addiction counselor training and inpatient treatment programs in Coburg, north of Eugene.
+Serenity Lane, founded in 1973, also operates addiction counselor training and residential treatment programs in Coburg, north of Eugene.
+The Eugene center is located south of Amazon Creek in a mixed commercial and industrial neighborhood.

 TREATMENT & ASSESSMENT

 Clients in the intensive outpatient program (IOP) meet nine hours a week for 10 weeks, with morning and evening meeting times available.
-Individual and group counseling, educational sessions, and a weekly family session are all incorporated.
-Topics addressed include relapse prevention, grief and loss, skills development, PTSD, and co-occurring depression and anxiety.
+Treatment is rooted in the 12-Steps and involves individual and group counseling, educational sessions, and a weekly family session.
+Topics addressed include relapse prevention, grief and loss, skills development, PTSD, and co-occurring disorders like depression and anxiety.

 Midway through the program, each client develops an autobiographical reflection on how addiction has affected their life.
 After completing the IOP, clients may attend a weekly recovery support group for up to one year as a part of the aftercare program included in the cost of primary treatment.